Oneiroi/Saiweb.co.uk/source/_posts/2008-09-11-no-wwworg-should-you-participate.markdown

 In my opinion, add support for both.

-You will see that https://saiweb.co.uk and https://www.saiweb.co.uk BOTH work, this allows both "classes" of end users to reach my website, and I have applied this principle to all sites I have recently worked on.
+You will see that https://blog.oneiroi.co.uk and https://blog.oneiroi.co.uk BOTH work, this allows both "classes" of end users to reach my website, and I have applied this principle to all sites I have recently worked on.

 Example httpd.conf entry

-ServerName saiweb.co.uk
+ServerName blog.oneiroi.co.uk
-ServerAlias www.saiweb.co.uk
+ServerAlias blog.oneiroi.co.uk

-DNS for saiweb.co.uk is an A record to the IP of my webhost and www.saiweb.co.uk is a CNAME of saiweb.co.uk
+DNS for blog.oneiroi.co.uk is an A record to the IP of my webhost and blog.oneiroi.co.uk is a CNAME of blog.oneiroi.co.uk

 This method however does not https://no-www.org/ validate as www. subdomain still exists, so don't expect a "no-www" validated image to appear on my blog anytime soon.